-Form (Rev. October 2018) Department of the Treasury Internal Revenue Service

-Request for Taxpayer Identification Number and Certification

-▶ Go to www.irs.gov/FormW9 for instructions and the latest information.

-Give Form to the requester.
-Do not send to the IRS.

-4 1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank Sec 2 Business name/disregarded entity name, if different from above Print or type.
-See Specific Instructions on page 3.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-Exemption from FATCA reporting code (if any) eC.
-Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) d s ees 5 Address (number, street, and apt. or suite no.) See instructions.6 City, state, and ZIP code Requester's name a and address (optional) 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) 9. backu reside your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to a p withholding.
-For individuals, this is generally your social security number (SSN).
-However, int alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other s, it is your employer identification number (EIN).
-If you do not have a number, see How to ge ter. for a curity number If the account is in more than one name, see the instructions for line 1.
-Also see What Name er To Give the Requester for guidelines on whose number to enter. and Employer identification number Par II Certification Unde penalties of perjury, I certify that:
+Departi W-9 December 2011) ment of the Treasury Revenue Service Request for Taxpayer Identification Number and Certifi cation Give Form to the requester.
+Do not send to the IRS. ge 2.
+2 i your income tax return) egarded entity name, if different from above Print or type Specific Instructions on page Individual/sole y company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partner irust/estate ship)► Exempt payee See Specific Address (number, s treet, and apt. or suite no.) code Requester's name and address ; (optional) Des List account numbe Social security number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on the "Name" line to avoid backup withholding.
+For individuals, this is your social security number (SSN).
+However, for a resident alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN on page 3.
+Note.
+If the account is in more than one name, see the chart on page 4 for guidelines on whose number to enter.
+Par t II Certifi cation

+Under penalties of perjury, I certify that:

-- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and - 2.
-I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding; and - 3.
-I am a U.S. citizen or other U.S. person (defined below); and - 4.
-The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting is correct.
+- 1. The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me), and - I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, and

+3. I am a U.S. citizen or other U.S. person (defined below).

 Certification instructions.
 You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
 For real estate transactions, item 2 does not apply.
 For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
-See the instructions for Part II, later.
+See the instructions on page 4.

-Sign | Signature of | U.S. person ► Date ►
+Sign Here Signature of U.S. person ► Date ►